bookcold/bookcold.github.io/_teaching/2020-Spring-CS6665-Data Mining.md

 ## Grading
-- Homework (%)
+- Homework (30%)
-    - Five or six assignments involving problem-solving and programming
+    - Six assignments involving problem-solving and programming
-- Team Project (%)
+- Team Project (30%)
     - Students are required to participate in one [Kaggle competition](https://www.kaggle.com/competitions){:target="_blank"} as a team (up to 3 students).
     - The team project will be evaluated based on the technical soundness, presentation, and final report.
-- Final Exam (%)
+- Final Exam (40%)
     <!-- - The final exam is closed-books. -->

 <!-- - Class Attendance (%)